gazebosim/gz-cmake/MIGRATION.md

 To reduce complexity, this macro no longer takes in any arguments, and instead uses the standardized target name and export name.

-### Replace calls to `#include "ignition/<project>/System.hh"` with `#include "ignition/<project>/Export.h"`, and delete `System.hh`.
+### Replace calls to `#include "ignition/<project>/System.hh"` with `#include "ignition/<project>/Export.hh"`, and delete the file `System.hh`.

 Up until now, we've been maintaining a "System" header in each ignition library.
 This is being replaced by a set of auto-generated headers, because some of the individual projects' implementations had errors or issues in them.
 The new auto-generated headers will enforce consistency and compatibility across all of the ignition projects.
-The header is also being renamed for two reasons:

-1. The role of the header is to provide macros that facilitate exporting the library, therefore it seems more appropriate to name it "Export" instead of "System".
+The header is also being renamed because the role of the header is to provide macros that facilitate exporting the library, therefore it seems more appropriate to name it "Export" instead of "System".
 Nothing in the header is interacting with the operating system, so the current name feels like somewhat of a misnomer (presumably the name "System" came from the fact that the macros are system-dependent, but I think naming the header after the role that it's performing would be more appropriate).

-2. The macros provided by this header are fully compatible with plain C, so the `*.h` extension seems more fitting than the `*.hh` extension, which usually indicates that the file is exclusively compatible with C++.

 ### Replace `IGNITION_<VISIBLE/HIDDEN>` with `IGNITION_<PROJECT>_<VISIBLE/HIDDEN>` in all headers